Home Legal Product Disclosure Statement

 We do not pay interest on Advance Payments.

 IMPORTANT: You should not enter into a Forward Contract if you are unable or unwilling to provide an Advance Payment of between 5% and 10% of the value of the transaction with the possibility of one or more further Advance Payments being requested at any time prior to the Maturity Date.
-If we ask you to pay an Advance Payment at any time and fail to do so, we may Terminate your Forward Contract without prior notice.
+If we ask you to pay an Advance Payment at any time and you fail to do so, we may Terminate your Forward Contract without prior notice.

 6.7 Terminating Transactions